yatin166/node-iot/README.md

 ## To run in development mode you can execute following commands:

-Start db with following command:
+Start db with following command (will only work if docker is installed):
 ```
 npm run start:db
 ```